digital-sound-antiques/mgsc/mgs-format.md

 ```

 If MGS file is compressed by MGSARC.COM, the first letter of the version is changed to "A".
-The author does not have MGSARC.COM but confirmed that the following versio sttings exist.
+The author does not have MGSARC.COM but confirmed that the following version strings exist.
 ```
 A00 A04 A07 A10 A11 A13
 ```